Eschatologue/CM_wiki/docs/class/artificer/armourer.md

  You can use the Arcane Armour as a spellcasting focus for your Artificer spells.

-***Second Skin.*** The armour attaches to you and can’t be removed against your will.
+***Second Skin.*** The armour attaches to you and can't be removed against your will.
 It also expands to cover your entire body, although you can retract or deploy the helmet as a Bonus Action.
 The armour replaces any missing limbs, functioning identically to a limb it replaces.

 ***Quick Don/Doff.*** You can doff or don the armour as an Action.